sftpplus/sftpplus-docs/src/doc_source/operation/admin-shell.rst

 ------------

 A command-line shell is provided to access the SFTPPlus management interface.
+It can be used as a one line command call, or as an interactive shell.

+In this page we will refer to it as `admin-shell`.

+The following configuration and administrative tasks can be performed using the `admin-shell`:

+* show the list of failed components and status details
+* show the status of services/transfers/event handlers/locations/ etc
+* start/stop/restart a service / transfer / location
+* add or delete services / transfers / locations / event-handlers / etc
+* add or delete accounts (only of type `application`)
+* add or delete groups
+* show configuration for a component
+* show the current configuration value for an option for a component
+* set the configuration option for a component

 It is recommended to start the shell from the SFTPPlus installation folder.